 The ADA and Crystal Lake Township:

-Federal law, known as the Americans With Disabilities Act (ADA), is all about accessibility.
-Specifically as this applies to our township, this means our physical facilities and our information should be accessible to all, regardless of those limited by any number of challenges.
+Federal law, known as the Americans With Disabilities Act (ADA), is all about accessibility, to information and to physical facilities.
+Specifically, as this applies to our township, this means our physical facilities and our information should be accessible to all, regardless of those limited by any number of challenges.
 Federal law mandates can be found here: ADA

 State law also mandates via Section 302 of Article 3 of the Michigan Persons with Disabilities Civil Rights Act, Public Act 220 of 1976.
 It requires that persons with disabilities must have equal access to township programs and facilities.
 A township needs to follow Michigan Construction Code requirements, and must comply with the Michigan statute for access to public buildings--Michigan Utilization of Public Facilities by Physically Limited, PA 1 of 1966 (For more information: MI Disability Resources.)

 Crystal Lake Township strives to provide such mandated access to facilities, tools and data.
-In recent years, Crystal Lake Township has made significant improvements in making its facilities more accessible, be it with better parking signage and markings for ADA parking spaces or with an ADA-compliant accessible pathway on the outside, electric push-button access door, and ramp up to the office level of the building where business is conducted.
+In recent years, Crystal Lake Township has made significant improvements in making its facilities more accessible, be it with better parking signage and markings for ADA parking spaces or with an ADA-compliant accessible pathway on the outside, electric push-button door to access the interior of the hall, and a navigable ramp up from ground level to the office level where business is conducted.
 But accessibility could be improved.
-Please give us feedback so we can better identify our non-compliant spots and them fixed.
+Please give us feedback so we can better identify our non-compliant spots and have them fixed.
 Our hall was originally built just after WWII and leaves much to be improved upon to fit with a modern society's needs.